openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

   - Open a terminal window and type `sudo screen /dev/ttyUSB0 115200` or similar.
 If you do not have screen installed you can install with `sudo apt-get install screen`.

 ### If you're using a Windows PC:
   - Go to Control Panel\All Control Panel Items\Device Manager\Ports\ and look for USB Serial Port COMXX.
 Open PuTTY, change from SSH to Serial, and connect to that COMXX port.
+Make sure you change the Speed(baudrate) from 9600 to 115200.
+Once you've made those changes, Click on OPEN at the bottom of your Putty configuration wondow.
+You may need to click on Enter on your key board a few times.

 ### If you're using a Mac:
   - Open a terminal window and type `sudo screen tty.usbserial-* 115200` or similar.